UniversalDependencies/docs/contributing/index.md

    - [Parallel treebanks](/contributing/parallel.html)
    - More metadata.
 At present, the suggestions under this bullet are just proposals, not finalized guidelines.
 They may change any time!
      - [Better annotation of genres](/contributing/genres.html)
+   - [Star ranking](/contributing/stars.html) of treebanks on the homepage

 * **Data corrections:** If you do not want to commit to maintaining a treebank but you want to help fix a particular bug in the data, you can submit a pull request against the **dev** branch of its GitHub repository.